• Decision Support Systems For Shared Mobility

 The project

 A correct estimate of the potential demand for shared mobility services, as well as better information on the mobility needs of the different user groups, is essential so that service providers can better adapt and manage their services or plan strategies for expansion.
-This information would also be very useful for planning mobility policies, allowing planners to design policies or measures to encourage the use of these mobility modes where they bring benefits, and discourage them in areas where they generate more congestion or compete with public transport.
-DSS4SM proposes the development of new demand prediction models based on empirical data from several of the existing shared mobility systems in the city of Madrid, with the ultimate goal of generating decision support tools for the planning and management of these services.
+This information would also be very useful for planning mobility policies, allowing planners to design policies or measures to encourage the use of these mobility modes where they bring benefits and discourage them in areas where they generate more congestion or compete with transport. public.
+The project DSS4SM (Decision Support Systems For Shared Mobility) proposed the development of new demand prediction models based on empirical data from several of the existing shared mobility systems in the city of Madrid, with the ultimate goal of generating decision support tools for the planning and operation of these services.

-The goal of the DSS4SM project is to develop a decision support system for the strategic planning and management of the operation of shared mobility services.
-To achieve this goal, the following specific objectives are proposed:
+The goal of the DSS4SM project was to develop a decision support system for the strategic planning and management of shared mobility services.
+To achieve this goal, the following specific objectives were proposed:

-1. Understand and characterize in depth the profile of users of shared mobility services and the use they make of these services: sociodemographic characteristics of users, number of trips per user, travel distance, reason for trips, etc.
+1. Understand and characterise in depth the profile of shared mobility users and the use they make of these services: sociodemographic characteristics of users, number of trips per user, travel distance, reason for trips, etc.

 2. Formulate, calibrate and validate demand models capable of predicting the adoption and use of a specific shared mobility system based on the characteristics of the city or region in which it is planned to be implemented, its transportation system and the shared mobility system to implement.

-3. Develop tools for the planning of shared mobility services that support expansion decision-making, taking into account the expected behavior of demand.
-These tools will be used to evaluate both service deployment decisions in new cities or regions and decisions to expand or reduce the coverage area of existing services, by predicting expected revenues and costs in different alternative scenarios.
+3. Develop tools for the planning of shared mobility services that support expansion decision-making, taking into account the expected behaviour of demand.
+These tools would be used to evaluate both service deployment decisions in new cities or regions and decisions to expand or reduce the coverage area of existing services, by predicting expected revenues and costs in different alternative scenarios.

-4. Develop tools for the operation of shared mobility services that support decision-making in the management of services already deployed, taking into account the expected behavior of demand.
-These tools developed by the DSS4SM project will be used to optimize tariff policy decisions (discounts in off-peak hours, travel incentives that allow vehicles to be relocated to areas of higher demand, etc.), maintenance strategies (including battery recharging, in the case of systems based on in electric vehicles), and relocation of vehicles (for example, optimization of the sites where vehicles leaving the workshop are returned to the city to increase their turnover), with a view to maximizing the profitability of the service by increasing revenues and reducing operating costs.
+4. Develop tools for the operation of shared mobility services that support decision-making in the management of services already deployed, taking into account the expected behaviour of demand.
+These tools would be used to optimise tariff policy decisions (discounts in off-peak hours, travel incentives that allow vehicles to be relocated to areas of higher demand, etc.) and maintenance strategies (including battery recharging, in the case of systems based on in electric vehicles) and relocation of vehicles (for example, optimization of the sites where vehicles leaving the workshop are returned to the city to increase their turnover), with a view to maximising the profitability of the service by increasing revenues and reducing operating costs.

 DSS4SM is a research project co-funded by the Madrid Regional Government and the European Regional Development Fund (ERDF).
 "A way to make Europe"